Executives Fail to Execute Strategy Because They’re Too Internally Focused

 A full 61% of executives told us they were not prepared for the strategic challenges they faced upon being appointed to senior leadership roles.
 It’s no surprise, then, that 50%–60% of executives fail within the first 18 months of being promoted or hired.

-Appointing that many unprepared leaders into roles directly responsible for crafting and executing strategy only fuels the risk of exceptional failure.
+Appointing that many unprepared leaders into roles directly responsible for crafting and executing strategy only fuels the risk of executional failure.
 Here are four of the most common signs that an executive is likely to fail when attempting to bring the organization’s strategy to life.

 They lack depth in their competitive context.
 Taking on broader leadership roles usually results in greater insularity for leaders.
 Their focus is pulled toward internal issues: resolving conflicts, reconciling budgets, and managing performance.
 Consequently, they pay less attention to external strategic issues like competitor moves, customer needs, and technology trends.